-Interest subject to mortgage
+52. Interest subject to mortgage

-- (a) an interest in land is acquired from a person (in this section called the "owner") by compulsory process; and - (b) immediately before the acquisition, the interest was subject to 1 or more mortgages.
+- (1) This section applies where- - (a) an interest in land is acquired from a person (in this section called the "owner") by compulsory process; and - (b) immediately before the acquisition, the interest was subject to 1 or more mortgages.